HardlyDifficult/Tutorials/Outline.md

  - say links are included when relevant er something.

-# 1) Create a 2D project and layout platforms
+# 1) Create a 2D project and layout platforms - TODO

 TODO part 1 video link

+TODO
 Start a 2D project and layout platforms for Level1.
 After this section, the game should look something like this:

 <img src="http://i.imgur.com/KSsteJT.png" width=50% />
+TODO update image to GIF

 ## Start a 2D project